 It’s that time of year: we are in the peak of the holiday season.
 Although it is the most joyful time of the year for many people, it also comes with its own set of challenges.
 Entertaining guests becomes more frequent, temptations are harder to resist, and your oral hygiene can begin to slip away.

 Between all the prepping and running around, it can be easy to “let yourself go” during the holidays.
 Even small parts of our daily routine, like brushing and flossing, can feel overwhelming.
-These motivation blocks can lead to health problems, including poor oral hygiene.
+These motivation blocks can lead to health problems, including poor oral hygiene and stained teeth.
 It’s important to be aware of the foods you eat and how it can impact your dental care.

 Here are some everyday foods that can damage your smile and diminish your overall wellness.